diegodoumecq/joymap/README.md

 ### Bindings

 JoyMap handles the raw gamepad inputs through the buttonBindings and stickBindings.
-They may look like aliases but they are not constrained by the classical XInput mappings and will allow either the developer or the player to change the bindings to suit their particular gamepad
+They may look like aliases but they are not constrained by the classical XInput mappings and will allow either the developer or the player to change the bindings to suit their particular gamepad.

 The main interactions with these data structures are through these player functions:

 * **listenButton(callback, quantity = 1, options: { waitFor = [1, 'polls'], consecutive = false, allowOffset = true }) => void**
   * Once called, JoyMap will ask in each poll for a **quantity** of pressed buttons and once such a thing is found given the criteria specified by the options, it will call callback with the activated input indexes as arguments.